Mastermind (Jason Wyngarde): Fictional character biography

-After the spell wears off, Mastermind joins Factor Three, an organization that attempts to conquer the Earth.
-Factor Three eventually disbands when their leader turns out to be an alien, instead of a mutant.
-They team with the X-Men to defeat the alien Mutant Master.
-Mastermind is then captured by Sentinels, but freed by the X-Men.
-Former members of Factor Three, Blob and Unus, join with Mastermind to reform the Brotherhood of Evil Mutants.
+Mastermind later joins Factor Three, an organization that attempts to conquer the Earth.
+Factor Three eventually disbands when their leader, the Mutant Master, is revealed to be an alien.
+Mastermind, alongside Factor Three members Blob and Unus the Untouchable, reform the Brotherhood of Mutants.

-Mastermind attempts to recruit Beast to his group, but fails and winds up battling him instead.
-Mastermind is briefly held captive by the second Secret Empire.
-Magneto returns to the Brotherhood to resume his leadership and creates Alpha the Ultimate Mutant.
-The Brotherhood of Evil Mutants battle the Defenders, but Alpha turns the entire Brotherhood team into infants.

-After being restored to adulthood, Mastermind becomes involved with the Hellfire Club, who conspire to capture the X-Men for their own uses.
-He initially poses as Nikos, and begins a romance with Phoenix.
-Then, he manipulates her through the use of his own powers and a mind-tap mechanism created by Emma Frost, which he uses to project his illusion directly into her mind, causing her to believe she is living out the life of a Victorian aristocrat who was married to Jason Wyngarde (Mastermind), and was the Black Queen of the Hellfire Club.
-This turns her against the X-Men.
-Cyclops attempts to free Phoenix on the astral plane, but Mastermind confronts him there and soundly defeats him.
-Instead of binding Phoenix to him forever, as Mastermind had hoped, the shock of Scott's psychic "death" breaks her free from his control.
-Enraged at what he did to her, Phoenix reaches into his mind and makes him experience godhood for a moment.
-This experience leaves him catatonic.
+Mastermind becomes involved with the Hellfire Club, who conspire to capture the X-Men for their own uses.
+He manipulates Jean Grey through the use of his own powers and a mind-tap mechanism created by Emma Frost, making Grey that believe she is the Black Queen of the Hellfire Club and is married to him.
+This turns Grey against the X-Men.
+Cyclops attempts to free Grey on the astral plane, but Mastermind confronts him there and soundly defeats him.
+Cyclops' apparent death causes Grey to break free from Mastermind's control and attack him, leaving him catatonic.